benuh/ML_AL_Notes/guides/fundamentals/LOSS_FUNCTIONS_GUIDE.md

 ✓ When: Hard examples are important
 ✓ When: Easy negatives dominate
 ✗ When: Classes are balanced (use cross-entropy)
+✗ When: Need calibrated probabilities (use CE or calibrate post-hoc)
 ```

 ### Label Smoothing